How to Build a Donkey®

 These cars are electrically identical but have different tires, mounting and other details.
 It is worth noting that the Desert Monster, Short Course Truck and Blaze all require adapters which can be easily printed or purchased from the donkey store.
 These are the standard build cars because they are mostly plug and play, both have a brushed motor which makes training easier, they handle rough driving surfaces well and are inexpensive.

-Here is a video overview of the different cars and how to assemble them.
+Here is a video overview of the different cars (Excluding the WL Toys car) and how to assemble them.

 For advanced users there are 2 more cars supported under the "Donkey Pro" name.
 These are 1/10 scale cars which means that they are bigger, perform a little better and are slightly more expensive.
 They can be found here: